ComplexSecurity/knowledge-base/docs/tools/mimi.md

 mimikatz # sekurlsa::logonpasswords
 ```

->[!info]
+!!! info
->This command lists the plaintext passwords and hashes of logged-in accounts.
+    This command lists the plaintext passwords and hashes of logged-in accounts.

 Or creating golden tickets: